eshwen/SemivisibleJets/README.md

 This will create lots of output files in the directory specified by the config.
 The LHE file will be zipped in `<Output dir>/Events/run_01/`, which you can unzip with `gunzip <file>`.
 Other information like the cross section and Feynman diagrams can also be viewed.

+_N.B._: MadGraph can be a bit erratic and sometimes fail at the "Working on SubProcesses" stage.
+Just delete the output directory and try again.

 ## Hadronization with `PYTHIA` and detector simulation with `Delphes`

 As noted above, a recent version of `PYTHIA` (> 8.226) including the Hidden Valley (HV) module and running of the dark coupling is required when implementing the subsequent dark hadronization.

 In order to be able to use the HV module, the PDG IDs of the dark particles must be changed in the LHE files for `PYTHIA` to be able to recognize and shower these properly.
 This can be done as follows:

 - For the s-channel model
 ```